Make a batch of these Healthy Oatmeal Chocolate Chip Cookies to share with the family. They’re a perfect dessert or special snack for kids and adults!

 Step-by-Step Instructions

-4. Add the remaining ingredients to the cookie dough.
+Step 3.
+Add the remaining ingredients.
 Stir together well.

-From there, scoop out balls of cookie dough and place onto a baking sheet lined with parchment paperPlace them about an inch apart so they have a little room to spread.
+Step 4.
+Scoop out balls of cookie dough and place onto a baking sheet lined with parchment paperFlatten and bake.

 baked healthy oatmeal chocolate chip cookies on cookie tray.